 1 Citation for BW 373U86

 Citations are publications that use Tocris products.
 Selected citations for BW 373U86 include:

-Donner et al (2013) Obesity improves myocardial ischaemic tolerance and RISK signalling in insulin-insensitive rats.
+Donner et al (2013) Obesity improves myocardial ischaemic tolerance and RISK signalling in Ins-insensitive rats.
 J Allergy Clin Immunol 6 457 PMID: 23161371

 Do you know of a great paper that uses BW 373U86 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!